-To study the dynamics of electrons in the looptop turbulence of our MHD simulations, we evolve ensembles of electrons using the test-particle module of MPI-AMRVAC 3.0 (\citealt{keppens2023}).
-These particle ensembles are tracked in the time-evolving MHD background described in Sec.~\ref{sec:MHD}, starting from the MHD state at $t = 2.5t_0$, when turbulence in the looptop is well-developed.
-An ensemble of $\sim 10^6$ electrons is initialized according to a Maxwellian distribution with temperature $T = 20~\mathrm{MK}$ (approximately the average temperature inside the looptop, see \citealt{Bacchini2024}); since the average magnetic-field strength inside the looptop is $B \sim 5\mbox{--}40~\mathrm{G}$, the maximum electron gyroradius $\rho_C = \sqrt{m_ekT}/(|q_e|B) \sim 1~\mathrm{m}$ (where $m_e$ and $q_e$ are the electron mass and charge) at initialization.
-Because our MHD system size is of order $10^7~\mathrm{m}$, spatially resolving the gyromotion on the numerical grid would require unachievable resolution; the same applies for the gyration time scales, which are much faster than the MHD dynamical time.
-For this reason, we choose to evolve our test particles according to the guiding-centre equations of motion, which are appropriate when the gyroradius has negligible size and the gyrofrequency is very large.\\ The system of relativistic equations of motion under the guiding-centre approximation (GCA; e.g. \citealt{Vandervoort1960}; \citealt{Northrop1963}) evolves the guiding-centre position $\bb{R}$, parallel four-velocity $\bb{u}_\parallel$, and magnetic moment $\mu = m u_\perp^2/(2B \kappa) $ of a charged particle of mass $m$ and charge $q$ as
+To study the dynamics of electrons in the looptop turbulence of our MHD simulations, we evolved ensembles of electrons using the test-particle module of MPI-AMRVAC 3.0 (\citealt{keppens2023}).
+These particle ensembles were tracked in the time-evolving MHD background described in Sect.~\ref{sec:MHD}, starting from the MHD state at $t = 2.5t_0$, when turbulence in the looptop is well developed.
+An ensemble of $\sim 10^6$ electrons was initialised according to a Maxwellian distribution with a temperature of $T = 20~\mathrm{MK}$ (approximately the average temperature inside the looptop; see \citealt{Bacchini2024}) since the average magnetic-field strength inside the looptop is $B \sim 5\mbox{--}40~\mathrm{G}$, and the maximum electron gyroradius is $\rho_C = \sqrt{m_ekT}/(|q_e|B) \sim 1~\mathrm{m}$ (where $m_e$ and $q_e$ are the electron mass and charge) at initialisation.
+Because our MHD system size is of the order of $10^7~\mathrm{m}$, spatially resolving the gyromotion on the numerical grid would require unachievable resolution; the same applies for the gyration timescales, which are much faster than the MHD dynamical time.
+For this reason, we chose to evolve our test particles according to the guiding-centre equations of motion, which are appropriate when the gyroradius is negligible in size and the gyrofrequency is very large.\\ The system of relativistic equations of motion under the guiding-centre approximation (GCA; e.g. \citealt{Vandervoort1960}; \citealt{Northrop1963}) evolves the guiding-centre position, $\bb{R}$; parallel four-velocity, $\bb{u}_\parallel$; and magnetic moment, $\mu = m u_\perp^2/(2B /\kappa) $ of a charged particle of mass, $m,$ and charge, $q,$ as